TromboneScott/Oscars/README.txt

 Copy year folder to oscars site and rename to current year.

-Edit categories.csv as a spreadsheet
+Edit categoryValues.csv as a spreadsheet
 1. Update the categories as a few change each year
 2. Make sure the categories are in the same order as the Google Form
 3. Edit the titles so the tie-breakers in parenthesis are correct
 4. Add all the nominees under each category in the order you want them (usually alphabetical)
 5. Replace any commas (,) with back-quotes (`)
 6. Special characters such as á and é are allowed
-7. Save in CSV (DOS) format as categories.csv
+7. Save in CSV (DOS) format as categoryValues.csv

 Delete this file if it exists:
 File: categoryMaps.xml